Platoniq/wilder-journal/_articles/en/intersectional-mental-health-support.md

 Phase 2: Co-led in Barcelona by Sonia Bussu and Platoniq.
 In collaboration with: Katy Rubin, 42nd Street and Zara Eve.

+The project is supported by the Open Society Foundations.

-Platoniq Foundation’s participation in this project was possible thank to **Open Society Foundations** and **ALDA.
-European Association for Local Democracy.**
+Platoniq's participation in this project has been made possible thanks to **ALDA.
+European Association for Local Democracy** and the **Citizens, Equality, Rights and Values Programme (CESV)** of the European Commission.